anjalisilva/WebofScienceRTutorial/README.md

 SciNet for querying the WoS database.
 Instructions for accessing SciNet are outlined by [University of Toronto Library](https://mdl.library.utoronto.ca/technology/tutorials/how-access-web-science-postgresql-database).
-R script of this tutorial and the PDF document of this tutorial are available on this repository.
+R script of this entire tutorial (tutorialRscript.R), R script of one search as an example (exampleSearchERScript.R), and the PDF document of this tutorial (tutorialPDFdocument.PDF) are available on this repository.

 ## Login to SciNet, install modules and open R